Loughborough Students' Union: Loughborough Students' Media

-The students' union has its own purpose-built multi-media centre, opened in 1999, it is home to union's media activities which are coordinated by an annually elected sabbatical officer.
+The students' union has its own purpose-built multi-media centre, opened in 1999, it is home to union's media activities which are coordinated by a committee annually chosen by the previous year's chair.
 Previously to this £1.4m development Media was spread in various locations across the campus, including LCR which was for almost 30 years based in a small set of studios in the Student Village.
 The Media section provides a number of services for the students on the campus and gives volunteers the chance to experience media work.
-Since the role's creation in 2007, the Media Section Chair's (originally Head of Media) responsibilities are aiding the Station Managers of LSUTV and LCR, providing support to the Head of Lens, and being Editor in Chief of Label.
-There are four production outlets (sections), each which operate semi-autonomously, with their own committees and leadership.
+Since the role's creation in 2007, the Media Section Chair's (originally Head of Media) responsibilities are aiding the Station Managers of LSUTV and LCR, the Head of Lens, and the Editor in Chief of Label.
+There are four production outlets (sections) which operate semi-autonomously, with their own committees and leadership.

 Label Magazine

 Label is the magazine of Loughborough Students' Union.
 Evolving from a previous newspaper format inventively titled The Newspaper, Label was launched in 1997 and was distributed around campus and town with 2,500 copies printed each issue.
 Previously a weekly publication, from 2007 to 2017 it was fortnightly, when the role of editor changed from a paid sabbatical officer to a student volunteering position.
-The magazine launched its website in 2010, and from 2018 is now solely an online publication, with occasional special print editions published.
+The magazine launched its website in 2010, and from 2018 is now solely an online publication, with two special print editions a year published.